gabrieldemarmiesse/docker-charon/README.md

 - **registry**: the registry to push to.
 - **zip_file**: the zip file containing the payload.
 It can be a `pathlib.Path`, a `str` or a file-like object.
+- **strict**: `False` by default.
+If True, it will raise an error if the some blobs/images are missing.
+     That can happen if the user set an image in `docker_images_already_transferred` that is not in the registry.
 - **secure**: whether to use TLS (HTTPS) or not to connect to the registry, default is `True`.
 - **username**: the username to use to connect to the registry.
 Optional